 - Example of a complex app: one which depends on 100 different packages which needs updates and has version conflicts, it has to reach 20 different apis, it consumes messages from many different queues, it reads and writes from a db, it logs to files, other applications are dependent on it's API and messages it produces, etc.

 Hidden dependencies can make any form of change very difficult.
-Do NOT hide dependencies by instantiating them (or their wrappers) in random places scattered throughout the code base.
+Do NOT hide dependencies by instantiating them in random places scattered throughout the code base.
 Rather keep the full list of dependencies in one place by instantiating them in one place or by injecting them via a DI container, so that the dependencies are clear.
 Dependency injection is one way to make dependencies more explicit, because you can't create and use the code without injecting its dependencies.